Police: Shanel Nadal, 28, flees with her seven sons and one daughter

 A mother abducted her eight biological children from a New York foster care agency during an authorized visit, authorities announced Tuesday.

-Shanel Nadal, 28, fled with her seven sons and one daughter from the Queens facility on Monday afternoon, police said.
+Nadal, 28, fled with her seven sons and one daughter from a Queens facility after an authorized visit on September 19, police said.

 The abducted boys are all apparently named after their biological father, Nephra Payne, 34.